AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 AMSA Board Audit, Risk and Finance Committee charter

-The AMSA Board Audit, Risk and Finance Committee was established as a sub-committee of the board of AMSA to assist the board discharge its responsibilities.
+The AMSA Board Audit and Risk Committee was established as a sub-committee of the board of AMSA to assist the board discharge its responsibilities.

 2. Under the PGPA Rule the accountable authority of a Commonwealth entity must determine the functions of the entity’s Committee by written charter (subsection 17(1).